Solder Paste Measurement: A Yield Improvement Strategy

 Developing a Plan to Implement Inspection…Address these Questions:

-• What are the costs associated with soldering defects?
-Here, you may want to consider more than just labor, equipment and materials, but also the affect rework and scrap has on the whole company, not just the manufacturing department.
-What’s the financial impact of rework and scrap on your quality or ISO procedures, your procurement process, deliveries and shipments, sales and customer support?
+- What are the costs associated with soldering defects?
+Here, you may want to consider more than just labor, equipment, and materials, but also the affect rework and scrap have on the whole company, not just the manufacturing department.
+What’s the financial impact of rework and scrap on your quality or ISO procedures, your procurement process, deliveries and shipments, sales, and customer support?

 The Impacts of Solder Paste Measurement on Your Production Process